UmidMamasoliev/flutter_animations/README.md

 ## Contributing

 As this is a personal repository, I am not currently accepting contributions.
 However, I appreciate any feedback you may have on the code.

-## License

-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.